INRIA/scikit-learn-mooc/jupyter-book/appendix/glossary.md

 ### classifier

-a model used for classification.
+A model used for classification.
+These models handle targets that contains discrete values such as `0`/`1` or `cat`/`dog`.
 For example in scikit-learn `LogisticRegression` or `HistGradientBosstingClassifier` are classifier classes.